-As evidenced in the data presented in this report, participation in the BAWSCA Regional Water Conservation Program greatly increased overall in FY 2021-22 as compared to FY 2020-21.
-This increase is largely attributed to new agency participation, persistent dry conditions and drought messaging, a sizeable uptick in Rain Barrel and Lawn Be Gone! rebates, and the addition of two new programs.
-Compared to FY 2012-13, the year immediately preceding the last drought, expenditures in FY 2021-22 were 23% higher.
+As evidenced in the data presented in this report, participation in the BAWSCA Regional Water Conservation Program increased overall in FY 2022-23 as compared to FY 2021-22.
+This increase is largely attributed to new agency participation, persistent dry conditions and drought messaging, and a sizeable uptick in Rain Barrel and Lawn Be Gone!
+Rebates.
+Compared to FY 2012-13, the year immediately preceding the last drought, expenditures in FY 2022-23 were 65% higher.
 BAWSCA will continue to adjust the type and number of conservation measures that it offers to match the needs of its member agencies and their customers.